bagaskalih/TubesPBO/README.md

 # Survey Application

 A comprehensive survey management system built with Spring Boot and React that allows creating, managing, and analyzing surveys.
+Made for the Object-Oriented Programming course at Telkom University.

 ## Contributors

 - Bagas Kalih Putra (1303220149)
-- Farell Kresnanda 1303220118
+- Farell Kresnanda (1303220118)
-- ⁠Muhammad Zikra Fadly 1303223073
+- ⁠Muhammad Zikra Fadly (1303223073)
-- ⁠Ragil Deantika Rohmaniar 1303223052
+- ⁠Ragil Deantika Rohmaniar (1303223052)

 ## Technologies Used